 If you are satisfied with the shade, proceed with staining your entire countertop.

-- Wipe away any excess stain with a rag and allow the stain to dry for few hours
+- Wipe away any excess stain with a rag and allow the stain to dry for a few hours.

 And for that reason, many homeowners prefer using wood oil or mineral oil (like Watco) to finish their countertops.